-The program LAB4 lets you enter values for the proportional, integral, and feedforward gains.
-Then, you enter a value for the reference input, and may change it in real-time.
-The reference input is a reference speed, given in rpm.
-First, experiment with proportional control by letting $k_I = 0$.
-Set k_P and k_F according to the pre-lab calculations, and apply a reference input that steps from 0 to 1000 rpm and then to 2000 rpm and then back to zero.
-Repeat the experiment for all three cases and plot the results.
-Discuss what happens when the gain k_P becomes large.
+First, experiment with proportional control by setting k_P and k_F according to the pre-lab calculations, and apply a reference input that steps from 0 to 1000 rpm and then to 2000 rpm and then back to zero.
+Repeat the experiment for all three cases, capture the data and plot the results.
+Discuss what happens when the gain k_P becomes large?

-Proportional-integral control
+Proportional-Integral Control

-Apply the values calculated for the PI control law, setting $k_F = 1$ in the program.
+Change the control type to "PI" and apply the values calculated for the PI control law, setting $k_F = 1$ in the experiment.
 You may also experiment with other values of k_P and k_I , in particular those resulting in faster responses.
 Plot the results for your best experiment.